jazzband/django-analytical/docs/services/google_analytics_js.rst

 -----------------------

-Every website you track with Google Analytics gets its own property ID, and the :ttag:`google_analytics` tag will include it in the rendered Javascript code.
+Every website you track with Google Analytics gets its own property ID, and the :ttag:`google_analytics_js` tag will include it in the rendered Javascript code.
 You can find the web property ID on the overview page of your account.
 Set :const:`GOOGLE_ANALYTICS_PROPERTY_ID` in the project :file:`settings.py` file::